viamrobotics/docs/docs/getting-started/roverrinkfaq.md

 You can rename your robot as desired.
 However, changing the Location will break your robot.
-If this occurs, use the GUI to rename the Location name back to its default, “Rover Rental”.
+If this occurs, use the Viam app to rename the Location name back to its default, which is “Rover Rental”.

 {{% alert title="Caution" color="caution" %}}
 Do not change the Location name.